- Student Life Home

 Note Takers can be provided to students when a disability presents significant difficulty in academic performance skills such as writing, verbal comprehension or concentration.
-Students who receive note takers as an accommodation are asked to take the primary responsibility in identifying and hiring other students willing to provide the service.
+Students who receive note takers as an accommodation are asked to take the primary responsibility in identifying and hiring other students willing to provide the service and to ask their professor for assistance with this.
 If necessary, Accessibility Services will assist in this process.
 Students pursuing note taker services are encouraged to take the following steps:

 ~Approach a classmate you feel may provide good service, and ask if she/he would be interested in receiving compensation for assisting you with notes during the semester;

-~Ask your classmate to complete a note taker information card and return it to Accessibility Services.
-At this time we will provide the note taker with all other necessary information and paperwork;
+~Ask your classmate to complete the note taker paperwork and return it to Accessibility Services.

 Students who are serving as note takers will be paid for their services.
 Students receiving note taker services must monitor the quality and timeliness of the notes they receive.
 Note Takers are not required to provide notes to students on days when the student who is receiving services does not report to class.